A Distributed Conductance Tester Without Global Information Collection: Introduction

+\emph{Distributed decision} problems are tasks in which the vertices of the underlying network have to collectively decide whether the network satisfies a global property $\mathcal P$ or not.
+If the network indeed satisfies the property, then all vertices must accept and, if not, then at least one vertex in the network must reject.
+For many global properties, lower bounds on the number of rounds of computation of the form $\tilde \Omega(\sqrt n + D)$ are known for distributed decision, where $n$ is the number of vertices and $D$ is the diameter of the network.
+(See~\cite{hardnessOfVerification}).
+It makes sense to relax the decision question and settle for an approximate answer in these scenarios as is done in the field of property testing (see~\cite{propertyTesting1,propertyTesting2}) in the sequential setting.
 A property testing algorithm in the sequential setting arrives at an approximate decision about a certain property of the input by \emph{querying} only a small portion of it.
 Specifically, an $\epsilon$-tester for a graph property $\mathcal P$ is a randomised algorithm that can distinguish between graphs that satisfy $\mathcal P$ and the graphs that are $\epsilon$-far from satisfying $\mathcal P$ with high constant probability.
 An $m$-edge graph~$G$ is considered $\epsilon$-far from satisfying $\mathcal P$ if one has to modify (add or delete) more than $\epsilon \cdot m$ edges of~$G$ for it to satisfy $\mathcal P$.
 Two-sided error testers may err on all graphs, while one-sided error testers have to present a witness when rejecting a graph.
 The cost of the algorithm is measured in the number of queries made.
-(See~\cite{propertyTesting1, propertyTesting2, propertyTesting3, graphPropertyTesting} for a detailed exposition of the subject.)
+(See~\cite{propertyTesting1,propertyTesting2,propertyTesting3,graphPropertyTesting} for a detailed exposition of the subject.)